Search

 User and Entity Behavior Analytics Solutions (UEBA)

-In UEBA, like Arcon UBA license or Splunk UBA license, security events and equipment are not tracked in traditional ways.
+In UEBA, like Arcon UBA license or Splunk license for UBA, security events and equipment are not tracked in traditional ways.
 Instead, users and equipment of a system are tracked.
 Also, UEBA systems are used to detect unknown attacks.
 It is possible to steal an employee’s username and password, but imitating a person’s normal behavior within the network is almost impossible.

 Working method